idahogurl/book-trading/README.md

 - I can see and modify my trade cart before I submit my trade
 - I can search my books
 - I can search available books
+- I can accept or deny trades from other users
+- I can cancel proposed trades I created

 ### Technology